 2) Once you get an agent you might be asked to revise, don’t take as an insult.
 Think about it, is the criticism valid?
 Most of the time it is.
 It probably will make your book better.

 3) Give yourself a time limit and look at your options, if you’ve been asked to revise and it could be a good deal then go for it.
-If you have gotten nothing but rejections then look at self-publishing.
+If you’ve gotten nothing but rejections then look at other options or buckle down and keep sending queries.
+It’s a process and it all takes time no matter what option you choose.

 4) Don’t jump at the first offer; jump at the one that’s right for you.
 You should love your agent and they should love your book, otherwise they won’t get you the deal you deserve.